tmiyamon/gradle-mdicons/README.md

 This plugin makes meta file `.mdicons` to save current settings to avoid evaluate in every build.<br/>
 Referring to this file this plugin detect changing settings and update icon set.

+Making regex is painful?
+Now creating support tool so please be patient.

 ## Usage

 ```groovy